bcavagnolo/urbangraph/README.md

     NOTE: once we enable postgis, you'll set DATABASE_URL like this:
     $ export DATABASE_URL=postgis://urbangraph:<password>@localhost/urbangraph

-2. Go get run data:
+2. Go get run data.
+This script populates the local database with static run data available on the Internet.

     $ python scripts/get_run.py 452

 REST API
 ========

+NOTE: The API has not been fully realized as specified here.
+Use with caution and expect to read some code!

 The following are descriptions of the resources served up by the REST API.
 All API calls are support only json input and output.
 Authentication is not